-Table 7 presents statistics on the mean temporary profit of all last-and-final bids in a treatment, the number of such bids where the temporary profits are negative, non-negative, the total number, as well as the proportion of negative last-and-final bids.
-The average temporary profit is £1.96 for all treatments, £0.77 for high information treatments, and £4.40 for the low information treatments.
-The difference between the high and low information treatments is highly significant over all, as well as within each environment (p-value < 0.01for two sample t-tests with equal variance in all four cases).
-This indicates that subjects tend to check this option earlier than optimal, however, they learn from the robot strategies in the high information treatments.
-Another interesting result is that among the three high information treatments, the temporary profit of the last-and-final bids in the RR environment is significantly higher than that in the SS and SR treatments (p-value < 0.01 for two sample t-tests with equal variance).
+Table 7 presents summary statistics on the mean temporary profit of all last-and-final bids in a treatment, the number of such bids where the temporary profits are negative, or non-negative, the total number of last-and-final bids and the proportion of negative lastand-final bids.
+The average temporary profit is $\pounds 1.96$ for all treatments, $\pounds 0.77$ for high information treatments and $\pounds 4.40$ for low information treatments.
+The difference between the high and low information treatments is highly significant overall, as well as within each environment (p-value < 0.01 for two sample t-tests with equal variance in all four cases).
+This indicates that subjects tend to check this option earlier than would be optimal.
+However, they learn from the robot strategies in the high information treatments.
+Another interesting result is that, among the three high information treatments, the temporary profit of the last-and-final bids in the RR environment is significantly higher than that in the SS and SR treatments (p-value < 0.01 for two sample t-tests with equal variance).
 This could be due to two reasons.
-First, because RR is less competitive, the auction lasts fewer rounds than SR and SS.
-Therefore, SR and SS give bidders more time to learn.
-Second, the first dimension of a random robot's strategy (which packages to bid on) is obviously not optimal, that might have spillover effects on the second dimension, i.e., when to check the last-and-final option.
+First, because the environment RR is less competitive, the auction lasts fewer rounds than the SR or SS environments.
+Therefore, the SR and SS environments give bidders more time to learn.
+Second, the first dimension of a random robot's strategy (which packages to bid on) is obviously not optimal, which might have spillover effects on the second dimension, i.e., when to check the last-and-final option.
 To evaluate these causes, we use the following specifications.

-Table 8 reports the results of two OLS specifications, both of which controls for clustering at the individual level.
+Table 8 reports the results of two OLS specifications, each of which controls for clustering at the individual level.
 In both specifications, the dependent variable is the Temporary Profit of the last-and-final bids.
-In specification (1), the independent variables are Round (the round when the last-and-final option is checked), $D{info}$ (a dummy variable which equals one under high information treatments and zero otherwise), and a constant.
+In specification (1), the independent variables are Round (the round when the last-and-final option is checked), D{info} (a dummy variable which equals one under high information treatments, and zero otherwise), and a constant.
 As we expect the temporary profit to be lower the longer an auction lasts, we use Round to control this effect, while we study the effects of information conditions.
-The coefficients of both Rounds and $D{info}$ are negative and significant.
-In specification (2), we add another independent variable, $D{HS}$ , a dummy which equals one if the information condition is high and there is at least one Sincere robot.
-When this variable is added, the coefficient for $D{info}$ is no longer significant at the 5% level.
-This indicates that the description of sincere robot strategies, rather than random robot strategies, is the driving force for adoption of strategies closer to the optimal.
+The results in Table 8 show that the coefficients of both Rounds and D{info} are negative and significant.
+In specification (2), we add another independent variable, D{HS} , a dummy which equals one if the information condition is high and there is at least one Sincere robot, and zero otherwise.
+When this variable is added, the coefficient for D{info} is no longer significant at the 5% level.
+This indicates that information on sincere robot strategies, rather than on random robot strategies, leads bidders to learn optimal bidding strategies.